miayam/learn-css/011 Logical Properties/README.md

 Logical properties in CSS provide a way to describe the layout and positioning of elements based on the logical direction of the content, regardless of the physical direction.
 It refers to the edges of a box as they relate to the *flow of content*.
 It's like making moves on the chessboard based on the changing direction of the game.
 So, left, right, top, and bottom are relative to which side you are on.

 ## Block Flow
 When the chessboard is flipped upside down, the top becomes the bottom, and vice versa.
-The logical properties for top and bottom will be block-start and block-end, respectively.
+The logical properties for top and bottom will be `block-start` and `block-end`, respectively.
 For instance, `margin-top` will be `margin-block-start`, and `margin-bottom` will be `margin-block-end`.

 ## Inline Flow
 When we invert the chessboard, the left side becomes the right, and vice versa.
 The logical properties for left and right will change to `inline-start` and `inline-end`.